Risk management

 Risk mitigation

-2021 movement: The impact of the risk has increased compared to the year before
+2022 movement: The impact of the risk has decreased compared to the year before